justmoon/constitute/README.md

 ### Post-constructors

 Suppose you have two classes that depend on each other—a circular dependency.
 Constitute has to instantiate A before B and B before A which is impossible.
-You can resolve the situation using a post-constructors:
+You can resolve the situation using a post-constructor:

 ``` js
 class A {